(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 But what is a whole foods plant-based diet?

-What’s the difference between whole foods plant-based, plant-based, and vegan?
+What’s the difference between whole foods plant-based, plant-based only, and veganism?

-What do you eat on these diets, and is it healthy?
+What do you eat on these diets, and is it really healthy?

 What about carbohydrates, protein, fat, and especially supplements like vitamin B12?